mmeyer29/meyer-capstone/Proposal.md

 ultimately end up not racing.

 ## Solution:
 - Race matcher will solve this problem by telling you exactly what racing classes any motorcycle is eligible for based on a few simple parameters such as engine size, year built, etc. This will help aspiring racers overcome one of the more confusing hurdles into the world of motorycle racing.
+Eventually, I'd like to add location functionality that will integrate with google maps to show the location of upcoming races as well.

 ## UX:
 - This will be a single page app in which the user will enter some information about their motorcycle into provided fields